 The Group's operating businesses are structured and managed separately, according to the nature of their operations and the products and services they provide.
 Operating segments are identified on the basis of internal reports about components of the Group that are regularly reviewed by the Board of Directors of the Company, being the chief operating decision maker (the "CODM") in order to allocate resources to segments and to assess their performance.
+No operating segment identified by CODM has been aggregated in arriving at the reportable segments of the Group.
 Summary details of the Group's reportable and operating segments are as follows:

-- (a) the property development segment engages in the development of properties for sale in the PRC; - (b) the property investment segment invests in commercial and residential properties located in the PRC for their rental income potential and/or for capital appreciation; - (c) the property management segment engages in the management of properties in the PRC; - (d) the project management and construction segment engages in the provision of project management and construction services in the PRC; and - (e) the project investment services segment engages in the provision of investment in services in relation to investment and sale of property development/land development project in the PRC.
+- (a) the property development segment engages in the development of properties for sale in the PRC; - (b) the property investment segment invests in commercial and residential properties located in the PRC for their rental income potential and/or for capital appreciation; - (c) the property management segment engages in the management of properties in the PRC; - (d) the project management segment engages in the provision of project management in the PRC; and - (e) the project investment service segment engages in the provision of investment services in relation to investment in and sale of property development/land development project in the PRC.